-NATIONAL ICE CREAM DAY
+NATIONAL ICE CREAM DAY | THIRD SUNDAY IN JULY

-- Ben Franklin, George Washington and Thomas Jefferson enjoyed ice cream.
+- Ben Franklin, George Washington, and Thomas Jefferson enjoyed ice cream.

 - 1813 -First Lady Dolley Madison served ice cream at the Inaugural Ball.

 - 1832 – African American confectioner, Augustus Jackson, created multiple ice cream recipes as well as a superior technique to manufacture ice cream.